Sahasrajit123/Sahasrajit123.github.io/_pages/research.md

 Research projects:

-My research work at Stanford may be broadly classfied into two groups a) **social choice** and b) **machine learing** focussing on the selection/learning of multiple items.
+My research work at Stanford may be broadly classfied into two groups a) **social choice** and b) **machine learing** focussing on the prediction of multiple items in the context of differential privacy.